SP8D/sp8d/README.md

 ## FAQ

 **Q: Playwright install fails on Netlify?**
-A: See the “ci:playwright-install” script and the [harness README](./packages/harness/README.md#faq).
+A: See the Netlify build pipeline section above and the [harness README](./packages/harness/README.md#faq).

 **Q: How do I contribute?**
 A: See [CONTRIBUTING.md](./CONTRIBUTING.md) or open an issue on GitHub.